 There were some interesting stage shows happening at the main stage at the foot of 16th de Septembre, near the municipal pier.
 Big name Latin acts appeared nightly.
 National television broadcast at least one night from the main stage.
 I don't recognize many of the entertainers, but I have developed a taste for a dozen Latina lovelies leaping about the stage in spandex and a handful of sequins.
 There was a little more local talent on the main stage this year including our local Polynesian dance academy students.

 The food, the aromas and the diversity of people you see at carnaval make it the event.
 The carnaval rides are fun for many, I watched a leaky hydraulic support rise and fall from the ground as 30 or so screaming hi-G riders whirled overhead spewing change (and sometimes more) through the crowd.
 I chose to remain on the ground and save my 5 pesos.
 But then again, I jumped off a 300' bridge in Colorado with a rubber band on my feet for much more money.

 The location of the carnival rides is in question at the pressing of this article.
 Several of the adult skill level rides are parked near the Hotel Los Arcos at the SW end of the Malecon, rather than the usual vacant lot location near the NE end of the Malecon activity.

 It's a piece of Mexico folks, if your in the area, don't miss out.
-If you missed out we'll see you at the next Carnaval, if it happens!
+If you miss out we'll see you at the next Carnaval, if it happens!